Welcome to Anchorage Dojo

 do meaning “way of life”.
 This idea of “the gentle way” takes many facets in Judo.

-(Note: strangulation and joint locking techniques are only taught to students of sufficient age, maturity and skill.)
+(Note: strangulation and joint locking techniques are only taught to students of sufficient age, maturity, and skill.)

-Judo is comprised of 67 distinct throws, 8 basic pins, 12 basic chokes, 10 basic joint locks, and many variations to each of these as well as escapes and counters for them.
+Judo is comprised of 68 distinct throws, 8 basic pins, 12 basic chokes, 10 basic joint locks, and many variations to each of these as well as escapes and counters for them.

 system around two main principals: Seiryoku Zenyo, maximum efficiency with minimum effort, and Jita-Kyoe, mutual welfare and benefit.
 Dr. Kano, the founder of Judo, included the second idea to balance the first.
-With these ideas in mind all core techniques have been developed such that experienced judoka, or judo practitioners, can practice the core techniques at full speed on specially designed mats without serious risk of injury.
+With these ideas in mind, all core techniques have been developed such that experienced judoka, or judo practitioners, can practice the core techniques at full speed on specially designed mats without serious risk of injury.

 As a 501 (c) (3) non-profit organization, Anchorage Dojo welcomes any material or monetary donations.
-Because we are viewed by the IRS as a tax exempt charitable organization, your donations may be deductible for federal tax purposes.
+Because we are viewed by the IRS as a tax-exempt charitable organization, your donations may be deductible for federal tax purposes.
 Consult your personal tax advisor.